KinetikSimulationDevTeam/kinetik-simulation-prototype-dev/README.md

 # How to Access this Amplify App on the web:

-Simply open the following link and upload an excel file with the appropriate format:
+Simply open the following link and upload a CSV file with the appropriate format:

 https://main.d2bkww882j30jj.amplifyapp.com/